lelegard/cryptobench/README.md

 On the Neoverse N1, interleaving MUL and UMULH is not good (we already knew that).
 Having said that, the 64-bit multiplication alone is not that good either.
-Replacing the interspersed UMULH with MUL is slightly faster but not that much (0.918 ns/inst instead of 1.085).
+Replacing the interspersed UMULH with MUL is slightly faster but not that much (0.918 nanosecond per instruction instead of 1.085).

 On the Neoverse V1, MUL and UMULH are much faster for the reasons which were explained before.
-And MUL and UMULH have the same execution time and are much faster (0.144 ns).
+Additionally MUL and UMULH have the same execution time (0.144 ns).
 The situation was clearly improved in the V1.

 #### About the addition